Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

       ekf_.Predict();
 ```

 NOTE: for calculating Q, beyond the elapsed time a measure of the process noise is also needed.
-The value provided in input by Udacity for this problem is sigma = 9 (sigma squred = 81), as implemented in [FusionEKF.cpp](./src/FusionEKF.cpp) (lines 164-165).
+The value provided in input by Udacity for this problem is sigma = 9 (sigma squared = 81), as implemented in [FusionEKF.cpp](./src/FusionEKF.cpp) (lines 164-165).

 ## Estimation